-The Group’s MP Card is the most common contactless smart card for payments in Macau.
-Launched in 2007, MP Card was initially used for bus fare payments and has since then been expanded into payments for other public transports, car parks, government services, retail consumption, food and beverage services.
-It can also be customized to include functions as door access card, staff badge or membership card.
-There are currently more than three million MP Cards in circulation.
-The Group receives commission income from merchants for processing transactions with payments made via MP Cards, and also generates revenue from ancillary card services such as sales and management of MP Cards.
+The Macau Pass Card is the most common contactless smart card for payments in Macau.
+There are currently more than 4.5 million cumulative MP Cards in issuance.
+The MP Card can be used for bus fare payments, payments for other public transports, car parks, government services, retail consumption, food and beverage services.
+Starting from May 24, 2022, passengers of the Macau’s Light Rail Transit can also use their MP Cards for fare payment.
+The MP Card can also be customized to include functions such as door access card, staff badge or membership card.
+Macau Pass receives commission income from merchants for processing transactions with payments made via MP Cards, and also generates revenue from ancillary card services such as sales and management of MP Cards.

-The Group provides e-wallet services via a mobile app called “MPay”, which was launched in Macau in 2018 and supports online and offline payments covering different payment scenarios such as person-to-person transfer, telecommunication and utility bill payment, online ticketing, payment of car parking fees and payment of bus fares using QR code.
-MPay is also allowed by the People’s Bank of China for cross-border use in the PRC.
+The Group provides e-wallet services via a mobile app called “MPay”, which supports online and offline payments covering different payment scenarios such as person-to-person transfer, telecommunication and utility bill payment, online ticketing, payment of car parking fees and payment of bus fares using QR code.
+MPay is also allowed by the People’s Bank of China for offline cross-border use in the PRC.
 The Group receives commission income (based on a percentage of the transaction value) from merchants for processing transactions with payments made via MPay.

-The Group supplies integrated payment terminals and provides acquiring services to merchants which enable merchants to accept different payment methods of other payment service providers, including but not limited to the “Alipay” e-wallet, the “AlipayHK” e-wallet and Ant Bank’s “Alipay (Macao)” e-wallet operated by the Alipay entities and/or their affiliate(s), WeChat Pay and other e-wallets launched by certain other banks in Macau (collectively, the “Other Payment Service Providers”).
-The Group receives commission income (based on a percentage of the transaction value) from merchants for processing payment of the transactions and pays a portion of such commission (based on a percentage lower than the commission rate of the transaction value) as service fees to the Other Payment Service Providers.
+The Group supplies integrated payment terminals and provides acquiring services to merchants which enable merchants to accept different payment methods of other payment service providers, including but not limited to the “Alipay” e-wallet, the “AlipayHK” e-wallet and Ant Bank’s “Alipay (Macao)” e-wallet operated by the Alipay entities and/or their affiliate(s), WeChat Pay and other e-wallets launched by certain other banks in Macau.
+The Group receives commission income (based on a percentage of the transaction value) from merchants for processing payment of the transactions and pays a portion of such commission (based on a percentage lower than the commission rate of the transaction value) as service fees to the other payment service providers.